Irish Landmark Trust: Properties

 As of 2018, the trust's 32 properties, of which 31 are available to rent, include a number of towers, gate lodges, thatched cottages, castles, lighthouses and at least one schoolhouse.
 The Trust's Temple Bar Georgian townhouse was withdrawn from letting in 2017, pending remedial works.
 Towers and castles managed by the organisation include Helen's Tower in County Down, and Clomantagh Castle in County Kilkenny, the oldest property held as of 2018.
 Lighthouses and lighthouse cottages renovated by the organisation include several at Galley Head Lighthouse in County Cork, Blackhead Lighthouse in County Antrim, and Wicklow Head Lighthouse.

 The taking on of new properties has been limited in the late 2010s, with the trust commenting in 2018 that it was having to turn down increasing numbers of offered properties due to funding limitations.
 As of April 2018 just one new project, at Elizabeth Fort in County Cork, was being actively renovated, and it was completed later that year.
-At the same time, two projects, one in the Phoenix Park and one involving the Saunderscourt Gate Lodges in Co.
-Wexford, were in planning.
+At the same time, two projects, one in the Phoenix Park and one involving the Saunderscourt Gate Lodges in County Wexford, were in planning.